Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

 \subsubsection{Standard ABF}

-In the original formulation of ABF\cite{Darve2000, Darve2001, Darve2002}, the collective force is calculated based on a constraint force calculation.
-That is, a constraint solver algorithm such as SHAKE or RATTLE\cite{Ryckaert1977,Andersen1983} is executed as if to keep the coordinate of choice constant.
-However, the calculated constraint force is not applied and the coordinate remains unconstrained; instead, this force is used to determine the collective force $\vF_\xi$, which is averaged over time to estimate the free energy derivative.\cite{Darve2001} Whereas a usual constraint algorithm would cancel the \textbf{instantaneous} collective force acting on the coordinate, the ABF algorithm cancels the ensemble average of this force, so that the coordinate ``sees'' no force \textbf{on average}, but simply zero-mean fluctuations.
+In the original formulation of ABF~\cite{Darve2000, Darve2001, Darve2002}, the collective force is calculated based on a constraint force calculation.
+That is, a constraint solver algorithm such as SHAKE or RATTLE~\cite{Ryckaert1977,Andersen1983} is executed as if to keep the coordinate of choice constant.
+However, the calculated constraint force is not applied and the coordinate remains unconstrained; instead, this force is used to determine the collective force $\vF_\xi$, which is averaged over time to estimate the free energy derivative~\cite{Darve2001}.
+Whereas a usual constraint algorithm would cancel the \textbf{instantaneous} collective force acting on the coordinate, the ABF algorithm cancels the \hyperlink{ref:ensemble_average} {ensemble average} of this force, so that the coordinate ``sees'' no force \textbf{on average}, but simply zero-mean fluctuations.
 This is equivalent to evolving on a locally flat free energy \hyperlink{ref:FES} {surface}.

-An alternate formulation that does not need an iterative constraint solver was proposed,\cite{Henin2004} using a projection of Cartesian forces.\cite{denOtter2000} This was the basis of the first public implementation of ABF in NAMD.
-These were completed with vector formulations that allow for estimation of free energy gradients along several \hyperlink{ref:CV} {collective variable}s, either using time derivatives\cite{Darve2008}, or projected forces.\cite{Henin2010a} The latter is implemented in the Colvars Module.\cite{Fiorin2013}
+An alternate formulation that does not need an iterative constraint solver was proposed~\cite{Henin2004}, using a projection of Cartesian forces~\cite{denOtter2000}.
+This was the basis of the first public implementation of ABF in NAMD.
+These were completed with vector formulations that allow for estimation of free energy gradients along several \hyperlink{ref:CV} {collective variable}s, either using time derivatives~\cite{Darve2008}, or projected forces~\cite{Henin2010a}.
+The latter is implemented in the Colvars Module~\cite{Fiorin2013}.
+In this multidimensional projected force version~\cite{Henin2010a}, the free energy gradient is estimated using Equation~\ref{eq:TI_Ciccotti}.